 PEI

-As P.E.I. faces funding drop, road builders urge Ottawa to keep the cash flowing
+As P.E.I. faces funding drop, road builders and provincial officials urge Ottawa to keep cash flowing

 Road builders on P.E.I. are urging the federal government to keep infrastructure cash flowing into the province as a deal to fund major road projects approaches its end date.